Function-Correcting Partition Codes: Introduction

 \subsection{Related works}

-The notion of function-correcting codes was formally introduced in \cite{LBWY2023}, which laid the foundational framework for studying error correction when the objective is to reliably recover a function of the transmitted message rather than the message itself.
-In that work, the authors defined the key parameters of FCCs, established fundamental redundancy bounds, and investigated structural properties of such codes.
+The notion of FCCs was formally introduced in \cite{LBWY2023}, which laid the foundational framework for studying error correction when the objective is to reliably recover a function of the transmitted message rather than the message itself.
+In this work, the authors defined the key parameters of FCCs, established fundamental redundancy bounds, and investigated structural properties of such codes.
 They also provided explicit constructions for several important classes of functions, including locally binary functions, the Hamming weight function, and the Hamming weight distribution function.
 For some of these cases, the proposed constructions were shown to be optimal by achieving the corresponding lower bounds on redundancy.
 The initial development focused on communication over binary symmetric channels.

 Subsequent research has extended this framework to more general channel models.
 In \cite{XLC2024}, FCCs were studied in the context of symbol-pair read channels over binary fields, and this line of work was further generalized to $b$-symbol read channels in \cite{SSY2025}.
 In \cite{PR2025}, the authors leveraged the fact that the kernel of a linear function forms a subspace of $\mathbb{F}_q^k$, and used the associated coset partition to construct FCCs for linear functions.
-They also derived a general lower bound on the redundancy of FCCs, which specializes to a classical lower bound for error-correcting codes in the case of bijective functions, since FCCs reduce to ECCs in this setting.
+They also derived a general lower bound on the redundancy of FCCs, which specializes to a classical lower bound for ECCs in the case of bijective functions, since FCCs reduce to ECCs in this setting.
 The tightness of this bound was established for certain parameters.
 The work \cite{GXZZ2025} further refined the study of FCCs for the Hamming weight and Hamming weight distribution functions, providing improved bounds and constructions tailored to these specific functions.

 In a related direction, broader classes of functions have been considered.
 In \cite{RRHH2025ITW25}, the notion of locally binary functions was generalized to locally $(\rho,\lambda)$-bounded functions, and an upper bound on the redundancy of FCCs for this class was derived.
 Moreover, the authors showed that any function on $\mathbb{F}_2^k$ can be viewed as locally $(\rho,\lambda)$-bounded for appropriate choices of parameters, thereby extending the applicability of their results to a general class of functions.
 An extension of this framework to the $b$-symbol read channel was subsequently presented in \cite{VSS2025}.
 Additionally, \cite{LS2025} established an upper bound on FCC redundancy that is within a logarithmic factor of the lower bound in \cite{LBWY2023}, and proved that this lower bound is tight for sufficiently large field sizes.